PukaCyi/System-Overload/README.md

+# Status
+This project has been archived as of March 2024 (though I never officially archived it until just now, April 5th, 2024.)
+I'm no longer interested at this time in System Overload, or Wii Deleted You in its entirety and thus, this project is abandoned.
+If you happen to come across this project, and notice bugs, please fix them yourself.

 # Vs. Eteled: System Overload | on Codename Engine

-This is a personal project that I'm working on in my free time, or literally whenever I want to.
-The thing will fully be released when I feel it's closely 1:1 with the original S.O. or if I eventually give up.
+A personal project I was working on back then.

 ## Warning
 This is **NOT** a replacement for the original [System Overload](https://gamebanana.com/mods/477139) mod but rather an alternative option for people to play on low-end PCs.